...

-Panic Attack vs Anxiety Attack: Symptoms & Treatment
+Panic Attack vs. Anxiety Attack: Symptoms and Differences in New Jersey

 Understanding Panic Attacks and Anxiety Attacks

 Many people in New Jersey describe moments of overwhelming fear as an “anxiety attack,” while others speak of “panic attacks.”
-These terms are often used interchangeably, but they represent different mental health experiences.
-Recognizing the difference is essential for proper treatment, and AZZ Medical Associates specializes in both in-clinic and telehealth care to guide the New Jersey communities toward lasting relief.
+These terms are often used interchangeably, but they describe different experiences.
+Recognizing the difference is essential for the right treatment, and AZZ Medical Associates provides both in-clinic and telehealth care to guide New Jersey communities toward lasting relief.

 What is a Panic Attack?